paveltsytovich/mtrf64/api-guide.md

 ### Register your DoorSensor in controller

-Before run it, we need register door sensor in controller
+Before run it, we need register door sensor in controller in DoorSensorProbe function

 ```javascript
 controller.register(door);
 ```